oklopfer/capsfix/README.md

 ## The Solution

-The original solution is found and explained in [this wiki post](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Switching_state_immediately_when_Caps_Lock_is_pressed).
+The original solution is found and explained in [this wiki post](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Switching_state_immediately_when_Caps_Lock_is_pressed), which uses `xkbcomp`.
 However, this only works in X11.

-In order to work in both X11 and Wayland, this script uses the keymapping daemon [`keyd`](https://github.com/rvaiya/keyd), which interacts with `xkb`, and sets the caps lock key to a macro of itself, causing the trigger to happen immediately.
+In order to work in both X11 and Wayland, this script uses the keymapping daemon [`keyd`](https://github.com/rvaiya/keyd), which also interacts with `xkb`, and sets the caps lock key to a macro of itself, causing the trigger to happen immediately.

 ## Installation